plj611/CloudDevOps_Project2/README.md

    - The AWS region that the infrastructure deploy is in us-west-2
    - When creating the infrastructure in step 4, you should allow step 3 to finish before  executing it.
 The status of the execution can be viewed in CloudFormation section in the AWS management console
+   - You can use update.sh to update the CloudFormation stack

 ## Result